Explore the Data

 Eighth Grade Math Profiency

-Eighth grade math proficiency slightly improved despite THe COVID-19 pandemic
+Eighth grade math proficiency improves despite COVID-19 pandemic

-While research suggests that student learning in math was negatively impacted by the COVID-19 pandemic nationally,3,4 eighth grade math proficiency among Lincoln Public Schools (LPS) students slightly increased since 2018, when the last Nebraska Student-Centered Assessment System (NSCAS) was administered.2
+While research suggests that student learning in math was negatively impacted by the COVID-19 pandemic nationally,21,22 eighth grade math proficiency among Lincoln Public Schools (LPS) students increased since 2018, when the last Nebraska Student-Centered Assessment System (NSCAS) was administered.23

 Footnotes